quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 ### Cost model
 To compare different [sorting algorithms][sorting-algorithm] between each other we obviously need some techniques to measure their performance.
 By this moment we have learned that [comparison sort][] algorithms use a *comparison operator* to accomplish the task.

 Truely saying such algorithms need to perform a lot of comparisons in order to correctly sort an array.
-So we can use this operator to calculate the cost of each algorithm - more effective algorithm will do less number of comparisons.
+So we can use this operator to calculate the cost of each algorithm - more effective algorithm would do less number of comparisons.

 To calculate the cost of each algorithm, we will count the number of **compares** and **swaps**.
 For algorithms that don't use *swaps*, we will count **array accesses**.
 Thus, we will compare all [comparison sort][] algorithms by comparing these metrics.